maklachur/AULUNet/README.md

    python -c "import torch; print(torch.__version__); print(torch.cuda.is_available())"
    ```
    - Expected output includes a PyTorch version and `True` for CUDA availability.
-   - If `False`, confirm you have correct NVIDIA drivers and CUDA.
+   - If `False`, confirm you have the correct NVIDIA drivers and CUDA.

 ---